-The Appeals Officer (AO) is designated by the President to hear appeals filed by students who have been found responsible for violation of College policy.
-Typically, this is the Vice President of Academic Affairs or

-Vice President of Student Affairs.
-The AO will serve as the final decision, typically in consultation with the College President.
+The Appeals Officer (AO) is typically, the Vice President of Academic Affairs or Vice President of Enrollment Management depending on the incident.
+The AO will serve as the final decision.

 Due Process is the timeline noted by the College on how long the process should take for each potential type of violation and review.
 Typically, students will be contacted within five business days via their College e-mail with the specific timeline and their rights